jskonhovd/sklearn_mempy/pandoc/talk.md

 * Uses Python!!!
 * [http://scikit-learn.org/](http://scikit-learn.org/)

-# Supervised Learning: Scikit-learn
+# Supervised Learning

 ## Decision Trees
 * Decision Tree learning is a method for approximating discrete-valued target functions, in which the learned function is represented a decision tree.
 * Maximize Information Gain
-	* Information Gain measures how well a given attribute separates the training examples according to their target classifcation.
+	* Information Gain measures how well a given attribute separates the training examples according to their target classification.

 ## Decision Trees: Example
     import numpy as np